 Who knew curros and chocolate milk float could be so addicting.
 The thick and dense pieces of pound cake churro really soaked up the chocolate milk and vanilla ice cream after every dunk.
 The cinnamon sugar on the churro also went well with the chocolate milk float.
 This was a great dessert.

 Vietnamese coffee was good, but nothing special.

 Overall, the food at A-Frame was very inconsistent, with dessert being the highlight of the entire meal.
 Most dishes fell short in flavor and seasoning.
 The service was erratic and the music was so loud, it was hard to carry a conversation.
-Definitely not a good spot for a first date.
 Unfortunately, the restaurant didn't live up to all of the hype.

 12565 Washington Blvd.